-Are you struggling to find your ideal sleep schedule?
+Are you a burned out teacher struggling to find your ideal sleep schedule?

 “You’ll feel better after a good night’s sleep.”